TobiasPSP/Modules.dynpar/README.md

 ## Install Extension

-First, download and install the module **DynamicParam** from the PowerShell Gallery like so:
+First, download and install the module **dynpar** from the PowerShell Gallery like so:

 ```powershell
 Install-Module -Name dynpar -Scope CurrentUser